 How To Get There

 There are direct trains from Vienna’s Kaiser-Franz-Josefs-Bahnhof to Krems.
 (Access train time table here.)
-If you are short on time and want to see as much as possible, consider private car transfer (Mercedes E-Class or Audi A6).
+If you are short on time and want to see as much as possible, consider private car transfer (Mercedes E-Class or Audi A6) or your own private guide and car.
 The most popular destinations in Wachau are at 70 to 90 km (49 to 55 mi) distance from Vienna’s city centre.

 There are a couple of nice and relaxing hotels and Bed and Breakfasts in Wachau Valley.
 They are usually good value for money and offer spacioius rooms.